 CODES OF CONDUCT

-The Club has adopted the UKA Codes of Conduct these can also be accessed on the link above.
-Parents and/or carers of children who are members of the club are required to have read the code of conduct for parents/carers.
+The Club has also adopted the revised UKA Codes of Conduct these can also be accessed on the link above.
+All club members and parents and/or carers of children who are members of the club are required to have read their respective codes of conduct.

 DBS AND SELF-DECLARATION FOR VOLUNTEERS